00 : 00 : 00

 The ISS is a joint project of numerous space agencies (NASA, Roscosmos, ESA, JAXA, and others).
 To simplify coordination among different ground control centers, a single time zone — UTC — was chosen.
 This helps synchronize all operations, communications, and experiment planning.

 UTC is determined by readings from a global network of atomic clocks and is adjusted by the International Earth Rotation and Reference Systems Service (IERS).
 On the ISS, the time is regularly checked against ground control centers, which rely on highly accurate atomic clocks.
-Thus, the crew on the ISS effectively uses time that is as close as possible to the reference standard.
+Thus, the crew on board effectively uses time that is as close as possible to the reference standard.

 Typically, the astronauts’ morning starts at around 06:00 UTC, and the “workday” ends in the evening, also by UTC, regardless of how many sunrises or sunsets the station has witnessed that day.